 The Photogrammetric Reports provided by NGA's contractor included accuracy analyses of their resultant orthophoto images, but did not include full accuracy assessments of the least squares bundle adjustments.
-Therefore TMSI used the ISAT output "control" files, which were provided with the rest of the project data, to compute the horizontal accuracy according to NOAA specifications.
-The "control" file provided the standard deviations for each aerotriangulated ground point.
-From these standard deviation values the root-mean-square (RMS) for both X and Y coordinates was computed, and these were used to compute a predicted horizontal circular error at the 95% confidence level of 0.9 meters for the AOI 26 image block.
+Therefore Woolpert used the ISAT output "control" files provided with the rest of the project data to compute the horizontal accuracy according to NOAA specifications.
+The "control" file provided the standard deviations of the residuals for each aerotriangulated ground point.
+From the standard deviation values the root-mean-square (RMS) for both X and Y coordinates were computed, and these were used to compute a predicted horizontal circular error at the 95% confidence level of 0.3 meters for both the AOI 29 and the AOI 32 image blocks.
 Positional data is referenced to UTM Zone 16N, North American Datum of 1983 (NAD83).